TwiN/gatus/README.md

 #### Configuring SIGNL4 alerts

-> ⚠️ **WARNING**: This alerting provider has not been tested yet.
-If you've tested it and confirmed that it works, please remove this warning and create a pull request, or comment on [#1223](https://github.com/TwiN/gatus/discussions/1223) with whether the provider works as intended.
-Thank you for your cooperation.

 SIGNL4 is a mobile alerting and incident management service that sends critical alerts to team members via mobile push, SMS, voice calls, and email.

 | Parameter                           | Description                                                                                | Default       |